wangzizhe/CFPNlib/docs/docs/CaseStudies/CarSharingSystem.md

   ...(shown above)

   // Output variable to dynamically adjust based on active context output Real carDispatch;

 equation
-  // Adjust the car dispatch based on the active peak mode context carDispatch = if morningCarDispatchMode.isActive then 2
+  // Adjust the car dispatch based on the active peak context carDispatch = if morningCarDispatch.isActive then 2
-                  elseif eveningCarDispatchMode.isActive then 1
+                  elseif eveningCarDispatch.isActive then 1
                   else 0;

 end PeakHoursContextSwitch;